khalidsbn/Airbnb-New-user-bookings-prediction/README.md

 # Where will users book their first travel destination?

+## Introduction
 Airbnb users have over 190 countries to choose from for their first booking.
 If we can accurately predict which country a new user will book their first trip in, it would allow Airbnb to provide more personalized through emails, on their homepage, and from third-party advertisers.
-They could also provide coupons to entice potential customers and decrease the amount of time customer’s wait before booking.
+They could also provide coupons to entice potential customers and decrease the amount of time customers wait before booking.

+## Repository Structure
+* **README.md**: The top-level README for reviewers of this project
+* **data**:
+    1. **train_users_2.csv**: users main dataset.
+* **notebooks**:
+    1. **01.datat_visualication.ipynb**: visualize train_users_2 dataset
+    2. **02.data_processing**: First process the main dataset, then the sessions dataset that contains information about users' browsing.
+    3. **03.model.ipynp**: Try 3 algorithms and compare their scores.

+ ## Requirements
+In order to "run" the provided codes; jupyter notebook or vsCode.

+## Libraries
+* pandas
+* NumPy
+* seaborn
+* matplotlib
+* warnings
+* scikit-learn

+## Algorithms
+* Random forest
+* lightgbm
+* xgboost

+image

+## Known issues
+sessions.csv wasn't included in the data folder due to its huge size.

 ## Data Processing Steps